ExoOnix/OnixConnect/README.md

 - Frontend complete: 0%

 ## Overview
-Dev Connector App is a social media platform designed specifically for developers.
+Onix Connect App is a social media platform designed specifically for developers.
 It provides a space where developers can connect with each other, share their work, collaborate on projects, and explore new opportunities.
 This platform aims to foster a vibrant and supportive community for developers to network, learn, and grow together.

 ## Features
 - User Profiles: Users can create personalized profiles to showcase their skills, experience, and projects.